 Map Out Your Plan and God's Plan

-My plan and God’s plan sometimes are really different from each other.
-While your patriarchal blessing doesn’t let you know what job to take, the name of your spouse (if only!) and whether or not you should buy that dress in black or gray, it does give helpful guidelines.
+My plan and God’s plan sometimes turn out to be very different from each other.
+Can you relate?
+While your patriarchal blessing doesn’t usually give specifics like what job to take, the name of your spouse (if only!), or where you should live, it does give helpful guidelines.

 Map out your general goals and life plans.
 Then, do the same thing again but this time use your blessing as the rubric.
 How do they compare?
 Are there things you weren't planning on that maybe you should think about or reconsider?